Kashana Cauley: Life and career

 Originally from Madison, Wisconsin, Cauley is a former Midtown antitrust lawyer and Brooklyn, New York resident, leaving that profession to pursue a career in comedy and social commentary.
 She currently resides in Los Angeles, California.

-In 2016, Cauley published an article in The Atlantic about her experience with the anti-vaccination movement in the 1990s, after which she began to receive requests to write about other topics, as well as received a request to write for the Daily Show, where she was nominated for a WGA Award.
+In 2016, Cauley published an article in The Atlantic about her experience with the anti-vaccination movement in the 1990s, after which she began to receive requests to write about other topics, and received a request to write for the Daily Show, where she was nominated for a WGA Award.
 Her satire focuses on systemic injustice and problems with American life and society.

 In January 2023, Cauley published her debut novel, The Survivalists, which received a Winter/Spring 2023 Indies Introduce adult selection and a January 2023 Indie Next List selection.
 The Survivalists was favorably reviewed by The New York Times, The Boston Globe, and The Wall Street Journal.
 It was named a Best Book of 2023 by The Today Show, Vogue, Marie Claire, Harper’s Bazaar, Kirkus, and BBC.
 It was longlisted for the 2023 Center for Fiction First Novel Prize.